Sometimes the news has me a bit depressed and I can’t think of anything else. These days we’re bombarded from all directions. And it’s beyond scary.

 Which makes me realize that I need to organize that walk-in closet again.
 And no telling what I might unearth when I do!

 Why don’t you try it yourself?
-Just 20 minutes of distraction that might do a world of good for your mental health.
+Just 20 minutes of distraction might do a world of good for your mental health.